 by Matthew Alexander, Ph.D., M.A.

-Based on his thirty five years of experience as a couples therapist and educator, Dr. Alexander has written a book that is wise, pragmatic and of great value to couples who struggle with any of these five common conflict areas.
-In addition to providing specific exercises, guidance and innovative tips to help couples resolve these five marital conflicts, Dr. Alexander includes case studies, resources and a fresh perspective on coupling entitled “12 Recommendations for Prosperous Partnerships.”
+Based on his thirty five years of experience as a couples therapist and educator, Dr. Alexander has written a manual that is wise, pragmatic and of great value to couples who struggle with any of these five common conflict areas.
+In addition to providing specific exercises, guidance and innovative tips to help couples resolve these five marital conflicts, Dr. Alexander includes case studies, resources and a fresh perspective on coupling entitled “12 Principles for Prosperous Partnerships.”
 The manual also includes an assessment tool that allows couples to determine their level of harmony or discord in each of the five conflict areas.

 This manual is essential reading for all couples and the professionals who serve them.
 It is currently only available through this website and at Dr. Alexander’s seminars and continuing education presentations.
 Publication date is April 3, 2019.
 Pre-orders can be taken now.